PMano07/Module5Assignment/README.md

 **Deliverables**
 To explore the data I have utilized the knowledge of plotting, statistical summaries, and visualization using Python Program can be found at : https://github.com/PMano07/Module5Assignment.git

+**Conclusion**
+Exploring the data for coupons that are related to Bars, observed the drivers with kid passangers are lesslikely to accept the coupons.
+Noticed the Cofee house coupons are accepted when the drivers are not travelling to urgent place.